ITUnlp/UniParse/README.md

 # UniParse

-UniParse: A universal graph-based parsing framework, for quick prototyping and comparison of components.
-[ADD INTRODUCTORY STUFF--NATALIE] If you use UniParse, please cite
+UniParse: A universal graph-based modular parsing framework, for quick prototyping and comparison of parser components.

+UniParse is a collection of helpful tools and implementations to assist the process of rapidly developing efficient graph based dependency parsers.
+Backends for UniParse are currently dynet or pytorch.

+This document describes how to install and use UniParse and how to develop your own new parser using the UniParse framework.

+If you use UniParse, please cite the following publication, where you can also find further details:

-Varab, Daniel and Natalie Schluter.
-(2018).
-UniParse: A universal graph-based parsing framework.
-Complete this reference!!
+**Varab, Daniel and Natalie Schluter.
+(2018).** [*UniParse: A universal graph-based parsing framework.*](archivelinkhere)

-[ADD INTRO STUFF--NATALIE]

 ## Installing